#2644 OutStream.writeObj() with skipDefaults

 Creating temp throw away objects in the nursery pool is actually very cheap

-That may be, but I'm sure not creating the objects in the first place is even cheaper!
+That may be, but I'm pretty sure that not creating the objects in the first place is even cheaper!

 Login or Signup to reply.